eewang/eewang.github.com/source/_posts/2013-08-31-flagging-sh-star-t-in-rails.markdown

 recently.
 In addition to being a wonderfully (and aptly) named gem, FlagShihTzu makes it super simple to add bit mask fields, or Boolean indicators, without having to run additional migrations.
-In other words, it allows you to flag shit.
+In other words, it allows you to flag shit on your models and makes it easier to avoid technical debt when there is little certainty of an application's trajectory.

 <!--more-->